Insurgency in the northern Gaza Strip

-The insurgency in the northern Gaza Strip was a series of armed engagements centered in the North Gaza Governorate, beginning after Israel announced it had dismantled 12 Al-Qassam Brigades battalions on 7 January 2024, as part of the Gaza war.
+The insurgency in the northern Gaza Strip was a series of armed engagements centered in the North Gaza Governorate, beginning after Israel announced it had dismantled 12 al-Qassam Brigades battalions on 7 January 2024, as part of the Gaza war.

 Several Palestinian militant groups, led by Hamas, began resurging in territories formerly cleared by the Israel Defense Forces (IDF), after 4 months of bombardment and 3 months of ground invasion.

 Course of the insurgency

 Palestinian brigades organised and consolidated areas that Israeli forces had withdrawn from, and rehabilitated civilian services such as police forces.

 The brigades launched offensives on areas in the northern Gaza Strip held by Israeli forces.
 As a result, Israeli troops moved into areas that they have previously withdrawn from.

-A Namer APC repositioning in Sheikh Radwan on 19 January was ambushed by a militant with a dual attack, first by a Shawadh IED detonation succeeded by a Yasin-105 rocket-propelled grenade fired by a Al-Qassam Brigade militants.
+A Namer APC repositioning in Sheikh Radwan on 19 January was ambushed by a militant with a dual attack, first by a Shawadh IED detonation succeeded by a Yasin-105 rocket-propelled grenade fired by a al-Qassam Brigade militants.

 On 13 May 2024, fighting was reported in Jabalia refugee camp.
-The armed wings of Hamas and Palestinian Islamic Jihad claimed that their militants are targeting nearby IDF forces with mortars, anti-tank missiles, and machine guns.
+The armed wings of Hamas and Palestinian Islamic Jihad (PIJ) claimed that their militants were targeting nearby IDF forces with mortars, anti-tank missiles, and machine guns.

-According to the BBC, unnamed senior Israeli military figures told Israeli media that Hamas's resurgence in northern Gaza was due to a lack of a specific plan from Israel's government for the "day after" the war.
+According to the BBC, an unnamed senior Israeli military figures told Israeli media that Hamas's resurgence in northern Gaza was due to a lack of a specific plan from Israel's government for the "day after" the war.
 In January 2024, Channel 13 News said that IDF Chief of Staff Herzi Halevi warned Israeli leadership in private that their military gains could be eroded without a plan for the post-war management in Gaza.

 Israeli operations

 Zeitoun operation

 In late February, Israeli forces targeted the Zeitoun district in southwestern Gaza City with two brigades, announcing they were attacking paramilitaries in close quarters combat and with missile strikes.

 The Israeli army acknowledged stiff resistance from paramilitaries in Zeitoun but not while Israeli vehicles advanced on the district, admitting casualties in three different engagements on penetrating forces on February 21.
-Fighting was mainly led by the Al-Qassam and Al-Quds Brigades, with minor support from smaller paramilitary groups.
+Fighting was mainly led by the al-Qassam and al-Quds Brigades, with minor support from smaller paramilitary groups.

-Al Shifa Hospital raid
+Al-Shifa Hospital raid

-On 17 March 2024, Israeli forces raided Rimal and occupied Al-Shifa hospital following supposed intel that senior Hamas officials had regrouped and were using the hospital "to command attacks".
+On 17 March 2024, Israeli forces raided Rimal and occupied al-Shifa hospital following supposed intel that senior Hamas officials had regrouped and were using the hospital "to command attacks".
 Two patients on life support at the intensive care unit in the same building had died because the electricity supply was cut ahead of the raid.